rust-lang/rfcs/active/0000-allocator.md

 specify which, to make it easier for library clients to feed in their own instrumented versions of the allocators.

-For example, if one interested in instrumenting containers to learn how well their internal resizing policy is working (with respect to number of invocations and amount of fragmentation being introduced), then one just implements an `ArrayAlloc` wrapper.
+For example, if one is interested in instrumenting containers to learn how well their internal resizing policy is working (with respect to number of invocations and amount of fragmentation being introduced), then one just implements an `ArrayAlloc` wrapper.
 (Perhaps more